Research

 Proximity enables interaction, but what else influences where people go?
 Using 19.8 million prenatal trips to maternal healthcare facilities across Florida (2016-2022), constructed from patient hospital electronic visitation records, we examine how spatial, socioeconomic, and facility characteristics influence travel.
 We estimate a negative binomial model of trip counts incorporating origin-, destination- and flow-based predictors.
 While distance remains a dominant deterrent, its influence is conditioned by rurality, facility capacity, and community health context.
 These patterns underscore that prenatal maternal travel reflects broader contextual factors beyond geographic distance.

 My doctoral dissertation focuses on pioneering a novel concept and measure known as inclusive accessibility.
 This approach integrates people’s diverse travel choices and experiences into advancing space-time accessibility models.
 I posit this measure as a more realistic and socially aware representation of accessibility, as it distinguishes between the geographic spaces that are physically and perceptually accessible to individuals and social groups.
-My PhD dissertation also demonstrates application of inclusive accessibility approach in tailoring transportation infrastructure interventions specific to marginalized communities.
+My dissertation also demonstrates how inclusive accessibility can guide transportation interventions for marginalized communities.

 Post Doctoral Research Scientist.
 (August 2023 - July 2024)